orbisgis/geoclimate/README.md

 The simple way to use the Geoclimate chain is to run it in a Groovy console, using Grab annotation (http://groovy-lang.org/groovyconsole.html).

-Put the following script and run it to extract OSM data from a place name and transform it to a set of GIS Layers.
+Put the following script and run it to extract OSM data from a place name and transform it to a set of GIS layers.

 ```groovy
 // Declaration of the maven repository